 Conservation & Property Management Goals Land Management Objectives Three-year Outcomes/Performance Indicators (for each objective) Goal 1 : Water management.
 1. Ensure that appropriate volumes of water from Lewis Creek are maintained to provide suitable habitat for migrating and nesting waterfowl, shorebirds, reptiles, amphibians and raptors as well as beaver, muskrat and river otter.
 Acceptable water levels are maintained and habitat values and species utilization is increased.
 2. Ensure water control structures are properly functioning.
 Water control structures are regularly assessed, and maintained.
 Goal 2: Protect wildlife species and maintain suitable habitat conditions.
 1. Identify species that occur or historically occurred in the Wasa Slough area.
 Presence/absence of use by species representative of acquisition and management efforts is documented.
-2. Provide a diversity of habitats for the full range of wildlife species that are known to inhabit or may inhabit the property for any portion of the year and Habitat "gaps" have been identified and restoration / enhancement efforts have been prioritized and/or coordinate their management (Ecosystem restoration and enhancement, etc). implemented.
+2. Provide a diversity of habitats for the full range of wildlife species that are known to inhabit or may inhabit the property for any portion of the year and Habitat "gaps" have been identified and restoration / enhancement efforts have coordinate their management (Ecosystem restoration and enhancement, etc). been prioritized and/or implemented.
 3. Continue to manage invasive species in a coordinated approach with NTBC and FLNRORD Conservation lands within the complex.
 Invasive plant inventories have been completed, and identified areas are treated, monitored and reported to IAPP in a coordinated approach.
 Goal 3: Manage lands for conservation values, while minimizing risk and prioritizing public safety.
 1. Reduce tree density, increase tree age and size, and achieve species composition that falls within the historical range of variability.
 Stand structure is modified, and the risk of un-introduced fire periodicity and intensity is reduced.
 Specifically around neighboring homesteads.
 2. Assess property for hazardous features to both wildlife and public.
 Hazardous features are assessed and removed as needed (i.e. danger trees, old wire fences, etc.).
 Goal 4: Access and recreation management 1.
 Unauthorized access is restricted, while allowing authorized public use and enjoyment.
 Boundary fencelines/gates are maintained and property boundary signage is kept current.
+2. Monitor baseline habitat condition and impacts of public use Baseline inventory and impact assessments complete which assist in guiding planning and operations.